Jim Wynorski: Fred Olen Ray

-With his friend Fred Olen Ray he directed, wrote and produced Scream Queen Hot Tub Party (1991), shot in one day.
+With his friend Fred Olen Ray he directed, wrote and produced Scream Queen Hot Tub Party (1991), starring Kelli Maroney, shot in one day.
 The two friends later collaborated on Dinosaur Island (1994) and co-executive produced Dark Universe (1993) and Biohazard: The Alien Force (1994) together.
-Ray produced Sorceress (1995) which Wynorski directed, and Wynorski helped produce Bikini Drive-In (1995), Fugitive Rage (1996), Friend of the Family II (1996) and Hybrid (1997) which Ray directed.
+Ray produced Sorceress (1995), which Wynorski directed, and Wynorski helped produce Bikini Drive-In (1995), Fugitive Rage (1996), Friend of the Family II (1996), and Hybrid (1997), which Ray directed.

 Family films

 Wynorski made Munchie (1992), marking the film debut of Jennifer Love Hewitt; and its sequel, Munchie Strikes Back (1993).
 Hewitt was not part of the cast in the sequel, but he later directed Little Miss Millions (1993), which starred her.
 He also executive produced The Skateboard Kid 2.